-Violent protests against Agnipath scheme enters third day, trains set on fire in Bihar and UP
+Agnipath protests: Five trains set ablaze across three states

 While some protestors are demanding that the old method of recruitment in the armed forces be reinstated, some want a reservation in jobs after the end of their four-year stint.

-On Thursday, the Centre had said it has increased the age limit for recruitment under the scheme to 23 years from 21 years in 2022.
-It said that the one-time waiver in the age limit has been given as there had been no recruitment in the services in the last two years.
+On Friday, aspirants for jobs in the armed forces burnt one train each in Bihar’s Samastipur, Moihuddin Nagar and Lakhisarai, according to NDTV.

-On Friday, the house of Bihar Deputy Chief Minister Renu Devi, who is currently in Patna, was also attacked in West Champaran district’s Bettiah city.
+The house of Bihar Deputy Chief Minister Renu Devi, who is currently in Patna, was also attacked in West Champaran district’s Bettiah city.
 A mob was also seen outside the Lakhminia railway station in Begusarai district, according to ANI.

 In Uttar Pradesh, a train was ransacked and burnt at the Ballia railway station.